 The Company's performance management framework covers all senior executives of the Company and entails the setting of Key Result Areas (including both financial and non-financial measures).
-Performance discussions are conducted biannually between each senior executive and their manager, with a formal end of year review which includes comparing and calibrating each senior executive to the performance of peers.
-For the reporting period, this performance assessment process was conducted in
+Performance discussions are conducted bi-annually between each senior executive and their manager, with a formal end of year review which includes comparing and calibrating each senior executive to the performance of peers.
+For the reporting period, this performance assessment process was conducted in accordance with the agreed framework.

-The Board is committed to sound and prudent standards of corporate governance for Indue. accordance with the agreed framework.
 The Board, on advice from the Committee, sets the remuneration and performance objectives of the Chief Executive Officer, Executive Leadership Team and Specially Designated Positions.
-Remuneration is reviewed within a Boardestablished framework, which includes base remuneration, the short-term performance incentive program and, for key executives, a long-term retention program.
+Remuneration is reviewed within a Board-established framework. which includes base remuneration. the short-term performance incentive program and, for key executives, a long-term retention program.
 The Committee is assisted by independent experts providing advice and benchmarking data.